PulsedLight3D/LIDARLite_Basics/README.md

 This repository contains sample code demonstrating different features and functions of the LIDAR-Lite Sensor.
 As we test with more different micro controllers we will continue to add to this repo.

+***If you've made any code for specific systems, environments, or micro controllers, please fork and propose!***

-*Each micro contoller has its own folder and the README.md within that folder contains documentation for the code within that folder.*
+*Each micro controller has its own folder and the README.md within that folder contains documentation for the code within that folder.*

 ## [/Arduino](Arduino)